Many may think that Cyberjaya is just a hub for technology centres, but it has grown into a lovely township to live in.

 In 2022, the MRT SSP Line is set to have two stations serving Cyberjaya as well.

-Car: It will take approximately 40 minutes of driving to get to KL city centre.
+The distance from Cyberjaya to KL is about 35km and it will take approximately 40 minutes of driving to get to KL city centre.
 However, Cyberjaya is only a 25-minute drive to KLIA.

 Properties for sale in Cyberjaya